 8. Don’t be afraid to use iconography.

-9. Pretend you have big fat fingers and make sure your fingers can tap them buttons, don’t stack links on top of each other closely.
+9. Pretend you have big fat fingers and make sure your fingers can tap the buttons, don’t stack links on top of each other closely.

 Let them get at the main action you want them to take quickly, and give them the key action at the bottom as well so that you get the most out of your website, mobile or otherwise.
-You don’t need to stuff everything up towards the top of the site however, and in fact it would be messy if you did.
-Visitors expect longer scrolling sites these days as the modern limitations and responsive design have made this common.
+You don’t need to stuff everything up towards the top of the site, however, and in fact, it would be messy if you did.
+Visitors expect longer scrolling sites these days as modern limitations and responsive design have made this common.